Skip to Main Content

 • What information does the source supply?
 Under what circumstances was the source created?
 How would this influence the content of the source?
 Was the source meant to be public or private?
 What did the creator hope to accomplish by writing the source?

-Recommended Primary Sources at SCAD Libraries
+Recommended Primary Sources and Facsimiles at SCAD Libraries